soranoba/rebar3_git_vsn/README.md

 ## Overview
 When we use the `{vsn, git}`, it can be generated to automatically version from git hash.
-However, it does not mean use at any time.
+However, it does not mean able to use at any time.
 For example, if you want to publish to [hex](https://hex.pm), it is not a recommended way.

 If your library include escripts and does not use `{vsn, git}`, this plugin would be useful in order to return the correct version.
+For example, it is used in [erlup](https://github.com/soranoba/erlup).

 This plugin works as follows: